 There is a Porte des Maures, a gate out of the other side of Eze next to the Chateau d’Eza.
 A castle over 400 years old that is now a luxury hotel

-The streets around Place Francis Blanche are picturesque with many plants and bougainvillea flowers.
-The small fountains and interesting windows and doorways all add to the village’s charm.
+The streets around Place Francis Blanche are picturesque, with many plants and bougainvillea flowers.
+The small fountains, interesting windows, and doorways add charm to the village.
 I took quite a few pictures of those doorways and windows!

-The Notre Dame de L’Assumption church, with its neoclassical façade, sits on the edge of Eze old village was built in the second half of the 18h century.
+The Notre Dame de L’Assumption church, with its neoclassical façade, sat on the edge of Eze’s old village and was built in the second half of the 18th century.
 The exterior may not impress you enough to enter, but it has an array of beautiful paintings and frescoes inside.